fouad-abdeen/fouad-abdeen/README.md

 * **Developed** a reusable full-stack admin dashboard (React + Flask + PostgreSQL) and tuned Algolia for improved AI search UX.
 * **Built** a TypeScript automation library to track announcements & interactions (Dev.to / Discord / Twitter).
-* **Implemented** a NestJS microservice that fetches and normalizes Wikipedia data for downstream services.
+* **Implemented** a NestJS microservice that fetches and normalises Wikipedia data for downstream services.
 * **Documented** 350+ API endpoints with Swagger UI and produced C4-model architecture docs to improve team onboarding.
-* **Optimized** microservice dependencies by centralizing helpers in a shared TypeScript package (cut ~19 deps/service).
+* **Optimised** microservice dependencies by centralising helpers in a shared TypeScript package (cut ~19 deps/service).

 ---